avaframe/AvaFrame/docs/moduleCom1DFA.rst

     Additionally, a variation can be added with the `THICKNESSRangeVariation` parameter in the configuration file in the form of ``+-range$numberOfSteps``.
 Provided a `+` a positive variation will be performed, if `-` is given, only a negative variation is performed.
 If no sign is given: both directions will be used.
+    Furthermore, there is the option to vary the thickness in a range of +- the 95% confidence interval value, which is also read from the shape file (requires an attribute called ci95).
+In order to use this variation, set the 'THICKESSRangeFromCiVariation' to ``ci95$numberOfSteps``.

 2. Via **configuration file (ini)**:
   - set the flag 'THICKNESSFromShp' to False